 TenSura, as it's known for short, has a similar premise to Arifureta because of how its main character gets reincarnated with relatively weak powers.
 TenSura has some stellar worldbuilding and isn't as heavy on the harem antics as other series on this list, though.
 It's definitely a series to check out even if you don't normally like isekai anime.
 Though the main character becomes a little overpowered in the end, the setting and characters are original enough to make this worth a watch.

 To make things even better, it has a second season coming sometime in 2020!

-In addition to having two series, KonoSuba also has a movie coming out in July 2019!
+In addition to having two series, KonoSuba also has a movie that came out in July 2019.

 While Sword Art Online's premise is somewhat more generic than Arifureta's, it's well-liked by fans who can appreciate what the series does well.
 The Alicization sequel is particularly good, thanks to its twists and new characters.
 Like Arifureta, Sword Art Online has a male protagonist surrounded by cute young women, but each character gets a memorable chance to shine.